security-assignments/beta/_activities/volatility.md

         smb://VAGRANTVM/Evidence

+6. Log in with user `labuser` and password `Passw0rd!`

-	Drag the "memdump.mem" file created by FTK Imager to the Desktop.
+7. Drag the `memdump.mem` file created by FTK Imager to the desktop of Kali.

 # Part 3: Use Volatility to examine the memory dump